 - Keyboard with fully weighted keys

 - Good, realistic piano samples

 The former is not a commodity offered in this price range, but I focused instead on choosing the best keyboards that I consider suitable for my normal practice routines.

-Before proceeding with the guide, I’d like to cover the main terms and features you’ll need to know when picking a digital piano or keyboard.
+Before proceeding with the guide, I’d like to cover the main terms and features you’ll need to know when picking a keyboard.

 Modern acoustic pianos have 88 keys.
 Most keyboards and digital pianos have 88, 76, 73 or 61 keys.

 73 keys are enough to play most (99%) modern pieces.
 Some advanced (classical) pieces require a full set of 88 keys.